Last Updated on

 - Now for blending the oils, add the carrier oil and put the top on the glass bottle.

 - Roll the bottle between your palms to blend the oils gently.

 That’s all.
 Now you have prepared your Massage Oil.
 It’s time to give a lovely massage with your very own massage oil.
 Make sure that you don’t use much of it, as homemade massage oils tend to be oilier.
 Just pour a small quantity first, massage it and you’ll have an idea of how much to use.

 For the scent, lemon oil and rose oil essential oils work the best.
 They give a splendid odor and are also beneficial for the skin.

 - Always perform an allergy test before using the massage oil to a large area of the body.

-- In the case of an allergic reaction, use a skin safe liquid dishwashing soap to get rid of the oil.
+- In the case of an allergic reaction, use a skin-safe liquid dishwashing soap to get rid of the oil.
 Never use water.

 - Pregnant women must never use homemade massage oils as the herbal oils present in it may have a negative impact on the toddler’s health.

-- Always wear a sun protection after the massage session.
+- Always wear sun protection after the massage session.
 Some essential oils can be sensitive to UV damage.
 This can cause skin irritation and even rashes.

 Hope this guide was helpful, and you had a great experience of preparing your very own massage oil at home.
-Let us know if you have any confusions in the comment section.
+Let us know if you have any confusion in the comment section.
 We’ll be glad to help you out.